sidhant947/Anime-Quotes/README.md

-# apitest
+# Anime-Quotes

-A new Flutter project.
+A new Flutter project to get Anime Quotes from API.

+## Live-Demo

+sid-animequotes.netlify.app

 ## Getting Started